 Wake Up Reason #1 - Insomnia

-Pro Tip 1:Avoid Naps - Fight the temptations to nap as to prevent a disruption to your sleep routine.
+Avoid Naps - Fight the temptations to nap as to prevent a disruption to your sleep routine.
 If you need to take a nap, limit it to 10~20 minute power naps to minimize the effect it has on your nighttime rest.

-Pro Tip 2:Avoid caffeinated Drinks after 6 - Cut down on tea and coffee consumption as you approach the evening.
+Avoid caffeinated Drinks after 6 - Cut down on tea and coffee consumption as you approach the evening.
 Excess caffeine intake late at night can lead to too much excitement or jittery for your body to prevent it winding-down for bedtime.

-Pro Tip 3:Don't eat large portion meals before bedtime - Try to eat on time and in appropriate portions.
+Don't eat large portion meals before bedtime - Try to eat on time and in appropriate portions.
 Eating large meals just before you sleep may induce Gastroesophageal Reflux, also known as stomach acid reflux, causing irritation and discomfort, the opposite of relaxing.

 Our Ergonomic Contour Pillow, for example, does an excellent job offering great neck support while keeping your airway parallel to your chest for easy breathing.
 Our shredded memory foam pillow is adjustable so you can achieve your ideal pillow height by following the instruction in the box as well.
 Based on our lab research, the perfect pillow height for neck support should be around 4.2 inches for men and 3.5 inches for women.

-Pro Tip 2:Use either decongestants or nasal strips to help open up your airway passages. - In a test published by the American Journal of Rhinology, researchers evaluated the effect of nasal strips on improving respiration.
+Use either decongestants or nasal strips to help open up your airway passages - In a test published by the American Journal of Rhinology, researchers evaluated the effect of nasal strips on improving respiration.
 Of the 26 test subjects, 19 participants experienced a noticeable improvement in breathing.
 We suggest using the nasal strip with the pillows recommended above for optimum effect.

 Wake Up Reason #3 - Anxiety

-Pro Tip 1:Have a wind-down bedtime routine - Create your ownbedtime routine,this articlewill teach you how.
+Have a wind-down bedtime routine - Create your ownbedtime routine,this articlewill teach you how.
 The goal is to have a mental wind-down sequence through a series of mellow routines such as reading or meditation to signal to your brain to relax and prepare for bedtime.

-Pro Tip 2:Don't force yourself to sleep - Only go to bed when you are sleepy.
+Don't force yourself to sleep - Only go to bed when you are sleepy.
 Sleeping before you are tired will likely increase your anxiety if you can't fall asleep right away.
 If you can't fall asleep in 15 to 20 minutes, leave the bedroom and repeat your routine until you genuinely feel sleepy.

-Pro Tip 3:Try a weighted blanket - The concept behind weighted blanket is to recreate the calming feeling of a warm hug by covering yourself with a blanket that weighs around 10% of your body weight.
-It works as a deep pressure touch stimulation, not unlike a deep massage which stimulates your brain to release serotonin and dopamine, in other words, making you calm & relaxed.
+Try a weighted blanket - The concept behind a weighted blanket is to recreate the calming feeling of a warm hug by covering yourself with a blanket that weighs around 10% of your body weight.
+It works as a deep pressure touch stimulation, not unlike a deep massage that stimulates your brain to release serotonin and dopamine, in other words, making you calm & relaxed.